 Typical membership benefits today cover things like gym and sports facilities.
 With the onset of pandemic restrictions, many people became used to personal training at home, and the value of gym membership may have lost some of its attraction.
-Instead, employees will be looking for a broader range of memberships covering areas such as entertainment and shopping, or even legal, educational and financial services benefits.
-Wider service memberships are one area where organisations can look at personalising packages to suit individual needs and interests, perhaps offering a menu of options from which to select.
+Instead, employees will be looking for a broader range of memberships covering areas such as entertainment and shopping, or even legal, educational and financial services benefit package.
+Wider service memberships are one area where organisations can look at personalising Benefit Package to suit individual needs and interests, perhaps offering a menu of options from which to select.

 Many large organisations already have employee loyalty cards used to avail discounts at local stores.
 Even smaller organisations can consider doing deals with online service providers to reflect the comfort people now have with online purchasing and home deliveries.

-Another service that could fall into this category would be increased childcare benefits such as employer-subsidised childcare.
+Another service that could fall into this category would be increased childcare benefit package such as employer-subsidised childcare.

 4. Community Support